Mon – Sun: 24/7 Plumbing

 7. Use Gutter Guards

 Installing gutter guards on your stormwater grates on your outdoor drainage system is another way to prevent a blocked drain and water damage.
-Along with various factors, organic matter and debris are one of the major causes of clogged stormwater drains.
+Along with various factors, organic matter and debris are significant causes of clogged stormwater drains.

 How To Tell If Your Stormwater Drainage System Is Blocked?